fbpx

 I won’t evaluate my findings here now because that’s part of the next step of the Radical Paperwork Optimisation process.

-I hope this example helped you get a clearer idea of what a Paperwork Inventory is and what physical paperwork inventory looks like.
+I hope this example helped you get a clearer idea of what a Paperwork Inventory is and what a physical paperwork inventory looks like.

 In another article, I discuss the inventory of the DIGITAL paperwork we all so easily and massively accumulate on our devices.